songchengtie/token-slimmer/README.md

-# Token Slimmer
+Token Slimmer

-Token observability and compression proxy for LLM agents.
+Token X-Ray and compression proxy for LLM agents.

-Token Slimmer is a small OpenAI-compatible HTTP proxy for reducing repeated input token waste in agent workflows.
-It focuses on tool schema slimming, tool output compression, streaming pass-through, and clear estimated savings reports.

-It is intended to be simple and inspectable.
-It is not described as production-ready yet.
+See where your agent burns tokens, then reduce repeated tool schemas and bulky tool outputs through a drop-in OpenAI-compatible proxy.

+Client / Hermes / OpenClaw / Claude Code
+        ↓
+Token Slimmer  :3999
+        ↓
+OpenAI-compatible upstream API
+Real Hermes capture results

+Measured on a real local Hermes capture corpus with 1,550,698 estimated input tokens.

+Mode	Tools stripped?
+Compressed	Saved	Saved %	Recommended use safe	no	1,542,375	8,323	0.5%	low-risk baseline balanced	no	1,197,640	353,058	22.8%	recommended for normal agent use aggressive	no	1,002,979	547,719	35.3%	higher compression, lossy aggressive + STRIP_TOOLS	yes	712,629	838,069	54.0%	experimental, may affect tool calling

+Token accounting is approximate and intended for comparison, not billing reconciliation.
 ## What It Does

 Client -> Token Slimmer -> OpenAI-compatible upstream API